 My internship search process started about a month after I got to campus in September and continued up until December.
 Personally I was interested in a summer internship, and starting at least six months before your desired internship should give you more than enough time to find one.
 Because the programs I had in mind were going to be extremely competitive, I wanted to make sure I had plenty of time to get the desired documents ready (e.g., transcript, letters of recommendation, essays, etc.).
 Although many of the internship applications weren’t due until December or even spring semester, I was glad that I was ahead of the game.
 Many people wait until just before summer when all of the best internship programs are already filled, so don’t miss out!

-2. Make a list of internships by degree of competitiveness
+2. Make a list of internships by competitiveness

 My roommate, who applied to internships after our freshman year, gave me this tip.
 Just like when you applied for college and found reach and safety schools, make a list of internships based on how competitive you think they will be.
 Apply to a few reach internships, programs that are challenging but not impossible, and ones you’re pretty sure you can get into.
 I personally applied to about eight internships and was only accepted by one.
 (Another tip: stay positive!)

 Google is important—but it’s not your only friend when it comes to finding internships.
 While an online search is a good start, sometimes it is not specific enough.
-Try to find specific internship search sites (there’s a list here), talk to your career center, read your school e-mails (which often contain internship offers), or go directly to company websites, if you’ve found some you’re interested in.
+Try to find specific internship search sites talk to your career center, read your school emails (which often contain internship offers), or go directly to company websites, if you’ve found some you’re interested in.
 I found my summer internship on a site dedicated to internships in Asia, with some other programs via my career counselor.

-4. Be aware of internships that are major or grade-specific
+4. Be aware of major- or grade-specific internships

 5. Have several people look at your résumé and cover letter